 Pope John Paul II had much to teach about marriage, but perhaps his most significant contribution is his elevation of married life.
 For him, the sacrament of marriage is "the specific source and original means of sanctification for Christian married couples and families."
 It "is in itself a liturgical action, glorifying God."
-[It] gives couples "the grace and obligation of transforming their whole lives into a 'spiritual sacrifice."
-Self-giving love is for the Pope the point of human existence and the heart of marriage.
+[It] gives couples "the grace and obligation of transforming their whole lives into a 'spiritual sacrifice."4 Self-giving love is for the Pope the point of human existence and the heart of marriage.
 He believes that in drawing close to one another and giving more of themselves, wife and husband become better human beings and better Christians.
+Though few people recognize the language of growing in holiness, most of those who believe know that they experience God's love in their most intimate relationships.
+They can see that over time, they get better at sacrificing their own wants for those who are close to them.
+Their marriages are sacramental, not just because they are faithful, fruitful, and lifelong, but because they are loving relationships through which God can be deeply known.